Korepi/korepi-docs/src/pt/troubleshoot/faq-error.md

 ### Failed to get response from https://md5c...

 - This error might happen if your conection is not stable or your conection to the website its blocked, please copy the link and check if you can access it.
 If you can't access the website, using a VPN might help.

+### Received code is not 200 from https://md5c...

+- This Error will appear if your key is paused, please head to `★⋅micah-bot-verify⋅★` and click on `Unpause Key` and type `Yes` on the pop-up.